ralphtsturner/Gengine/README.md

 # Gengine
-A 2d game engine made in c
+A 2d game/graphics engine made in c